 |10.||Olympus E-M10||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the E-P5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X does not feature such an accessory-socket.

 Both the G9X and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The G9X was replaced by the Canon G9 X Mark II, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the G9X was followed by the Canon G9 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X and the Olympus E-P5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Ready to shoot: Has a lens built-in, whereas the E-P5 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 122x69mm) and thus needs less room in the bag.